binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Web Application Firewall (WAF) {#web-applications-countermeasures-waf}

 [WAFs](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#wafs) are similar to Intrusion Prevention Systems (IPS) except they operate at the [Application Layer](http://en.wikipedia.org/wiki/Application_layer)(HTTP), Layer 7 of the [OSI model](http://en.wikipedia.org/wiki/OSI_model).
 So they understand the concerns of your web application at a technical level.
-WAFs protect your application against a large number of attacks, like XSS, CSRF, SQLi, [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion), session hijacking, invalid requests (requests to things that don't exist (think 404)).
+WAFs protect your application against a large number of attacks, like XSS, CSRF, SQLi, [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion), session hijacking, invalid requests (requests to things that do not exist (think 404)).
 WAFs sit in-line between a gateway and the web application.
 They run as a proxy.
-Either on the physical web server or on another network node, but only the traffic directed to the web application is inspected, where as an IDS/IPS inspects all network traffic passed through it's interfaces.
+Either on the physical web server or on another network node, but only the traffic directed to the web application is inspected, where as an IDS/IPS inspects all network traffic passed through its interfaces.
 WAFs use signatures that look like specific vulnerabilities to compare the network traffic targeting the web application and apply the associated rule(s) when matches are detected.
-Although not only limited to dealing with known signatures, some WAFs can detect and prevent attacks they haven't seen before like responses containing larger than specified payloads.
+Although not only limited to dealing with known signatures, some WAFs can detect and prevent attacks they have not seen before like responses containing larger than specified payloads.
 Source code of the web application does not have to be modified.

 1. [Fusker](https://www.npmjs.com/package/fusker).
 Not sure if this is still actively maintained.
-At this point, there hasn't been any recent commits for about three years, but it does look like the best offering we have at this stage for NodeJS.
+At this point, there has not been any recent commits for about three years, but it does look like the best offering we have at this stage for NodeJS.
 So if your looking to help a security project out...
 2. [express-waf](https://www.npmjs.com/package/express-waf) has recent commits, but there is only a single developer working on it when I checked.
 3. [AppSensor](http://appsensor.org/) brings detection -> prevention to your domain level.
   Most applications today just take attacks & fall over.
-  I've heard so many times we want our applications to fail securely when they get bad input.
+  I have heard so many times we want our applications to fail securely when they get bad input.
-  We don't want our applications being bullied and failing securely.
+  We do not want our applications being bullied and failing securely.
   We want them to not fail at all in production, but rather defend themselves.

   Technically AppSensor is not a WAF because the concepts are used to shape your application logic.